 I’ve given you some good starting points for selecting your new guitar.
-You’ll likely discover some others on your own.
+Remember, this is all based on my opinion.
+I encourage you to do your own research, and you’ll likely discover some gems on your own.

-Personally, I think it's tough to beat the Epiphone Les Paul or Fender Standard Stratocaster in this price range.
+Personally, I think it's tough to beat the Squier Classic Vibe Strat in this price range.
 They're classic guitars that have proven themselves in just about every genre imaginable.
-If you are an intermediate player, or an advanced musician on a budget, either is a great choice.
+If you are an intermediate player or an advanced musician on a budget, either is a great choice.

 If you're looking for something more modern, consider the Schecter C Series.
 Schecter makes some of the best guitars for the money, and you'll be pleasantly surprised.

 Good luck finding the best electric guitar for your $500 budget, and enjoy your new instrument!

 Your Vote: Which is the Best Electric Guitar Around $500?

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.